 New product offerings that incorporate solid sustainability guarantees backed by data from digital product passports can gain supply chain actors a competitive advantage.
 Products can then be marketed with trustworthy and quantifiable sustainability claims.

 This traceability data will allow value to transcend supply chain tiers and incentivise a network-wide sustainability transition.
 As with batteries, some products will need to provide product lifetime data, this will also invite innovation and competition on product durability and longevity.

 This new digital connection throughout the supply chain can also be leveraged to strengthen relationships with downstream customers.
 A digital product passport can provide the opportunity to explore new business models with retained product ownership, that were not feasible in the past due to disconnected relationships across the value chain, but especially from the end customer to end of life.
 Designing waste out of systems will also unlock new revenue streams.

 The facilitation of more effective end of life processes will unlock the value currently lost in end of life material and waste streams.
 As business models become more circular, this can also diversify material sourcing options and strengthen supply chain security within businesses.

-Contact us to discuss generating value from circular business models
+Read more about generating value from DPPs and circular business models